 Award at Fiscal Year-End 2018 Table below.
 For 2018, NCR agreed that Mr. Hayford's MIP payout would be at least target (prorated for 2018 service), and for each of 2019 and 2020 his annual LTI award would have an aggregate grant value of at least \$10 million, with \$2.5 million more in value for 2019 if our common stock were to trade at \$40 per share or more for at least fifteen trading days during the period from May 1, 2018 through February 15, 2019.
-The agreement also provides for

-Mr. Hayford's Executive Severance Plan participation with a separation benefit of one and one-half times (1.5x) base salary plus target bonus, and Change in Control Severance Plan participation with a Tier I separation benefit of three times (3x) base salary plus target bonus.
+The agreement also provides for one-half times (1.5x) base salary plus target bonus, and Change in Control Severance Plan participation with a Tier I separation benefit of three times (3x) base salary plus target bonus.
 If his employment is terminated (other than for cause) or if he resigns for good reason, under the agreement Mr. Hayford's unvested 2018 equity awards vest immediately, and his 2018 options remain exercisable for 1 year (or until earlier expiration).
 "Cause" generally means grounds for cause under our Change in Control Severance Plan, felony conviction or material Code of Conduct violation.
 "Good reason" generally means assignment of duties inconsistent with position, authority, duties or responsibilities or diminution in such items, relocation over 40 miles or material breach of employment agreement or 2018 equity agreements.